Gokuldroid/Gokuldroid.github.io/contents/posts/2019-06-17-java-internals-1.md

 {
 ```

 The first thing that caught my eyes is **RandomAccess** interface.
 It's just an **empty** interface without any methods or code.
 It is used just to denote the underlying collection is randomly accessible (Denotes any element of the collection can be accessed at a constant time).
+Java doesn't support multiple inheritance.
+But we we can implement multiple interfaces.
+This might became handy to check the collection is Randomly accessible with constant time.

 ----